-If you purchase shares in this offering, you will incur immediate dilution of \$6.41 in net tangible book value per share (or \$6.39 if the underwriter exercises its option to purchase additional shares in full), based on an assumed initial public offering price of \$7.50 per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus) because the price that you pay will be greater than the net tangible book value per share of the shares acquired.
+If you purchase shares in this offering, you will incur immediate dilution of \$7.40 in net tangible book value per share (or \$7.38 if the underwriter exercises its option to purchase additional shares in full), based on the initial public offering price of \$8.50 per share because the price that you pay will be greater than the net tangible book value per share of the shares acquired.
 This dilution arises because our earlier investors paid less than the initial public offering price when they purchased their shares of our common stock.
 See "Dilution."